 The glaciers of the last Ice Age retreated to the north some 25,000 years ago, leaving behind the lakes that rank as Michigan’s most notable and geographical feature.
 Among the state’s largest inland lakes is Burt Lake, named after William A. Burt, who, together with John Mullett, made a federal survey of the area from 1840 to 1843.
 By following the Cheboygan River, Mullett Lake, and Indian River to Burt Lake, then up Crooked River to Crooked Lake, Indians and fur traders had only a short portage to Little Traverse Bay.
 Thus they avoided the trip through the Straits.
 Completion of a lock on the Cheboygan in 1869 opened this inland waterway to the Cheboygan Slack Water Navigation Company, whose vessels carried passengers and freight until railroads put it out of business.
 Day-long excursions over these waters became popular with tourists.

 Many of our Indian River Resort Region Chamber of Commerce Members have businesses that offer fun on the water from kayak, canoe or stand up paddle board rentals and river adventures to the rental of pontoon boats, speed boats, fishing boats and personal watercraft.
-We have beautiful beaches on Burt Lake and Mullett Lake, campgrounds, restaurants, shopping, ice cream shops, mini golf and more.
+There is a beautiful fishing pier that is wheel chair accessible at the mouth of the Indian River at DeVoe Beach on Burt Lake.
+Learn more about Veteran’s Pier – click here.
+We also have beautiful beaches on Burt Lake and Mullett Lake, campgrounds, restaurants, shopping, ice cream shops, mini golf and more.
 Find a business in our Member Directory – click here.

 Read More About Our Lakes and Rivers: